nashamri/academic-phrases-web/README.md

 And open your browser in `resources/public/index.html`.
 You will not get live reloading, nor a REPL.

+## Testing

+To run the tests and watch for changes:

+    lein doo phantom test

+To run the tests once:

+    lein doo phantom test once

 ## License

 Copyright © 2014 FIXME